IRB FAQs

 Definitions

-Consent: Can only be given by a competent individual who is of legal age and has been given sufficient information about the purpose of the study, the benefits and risks of the study.
+Consent: Consent can only be given by a competent individual who is of legal age and has been given sufficient information about the purpose of the study and the benefits and risks of the study.

-Assent: Agreement of a minor to participate in a research study.
+Assent: Assent is the agreement of a minor to participate in a research study.
 Assent must be accompanied by informed consent of the minor’s parent or legal guardian.

-Compensation: Is a payment or reimbursement of the participant’s time or expense.
+Compensation: A payment or reimbursement of the participant’s time or expense.
 This can even be class credit.

-Benefits: Is something that can be related to or resulting from research efforts.
-Could be a benefit to the subject or to society.
+Benefits: Something that can be related to or resulting from research efforts.
+This could be a benefit to the subject or to society.

 Anonymous: Anonymous means that you are not collecting any identifying data from the subjects and that you will have no means to contact or follow-up with the subjects.